During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 These problems usually resolve within a few weeks to months following CAR T-cell therapy.
 However, in some patients, these problems may persist for several years.

-Fatigue after CAR T-cell therapy is very common and may take weeks or months to resolve.
-In some cases, it persists even longer.
-Some patients need physical therapy to regain their strength, stamina and stability.
-Safe exercise, such as daily walks, can also help build stamina and strength.
+Some patients need physical therapy to regain their strength, stamina, and stability.
+Safe exercise can also help build stamina and strength.

 - an enlarged liver